Using WordPress with the CUSP Website

 Adding New Categories for Blog Posts

-If an error is made in the assignment of sub-categories, it’s possible to edit them by going to Posts > Categories.
+If an error is made in the assignment of sub-categories, it’s possible to edit them by going to Posts > Categories in the left side main menu.

 It’s also possible, though not as convenient, to add new categories via Posts > Categories.
 Overall management of categories is also done here.